 Students begin a faculty-approved project such as a senior thesis or research project.
 In this course, students propose a project question, develop a plan to resolve it, create a bibliography, and complete one chapter of writing.
 Class meets weekly for progress reports, discussion, critical thinking, and problem solving.
-Prerequisite: senior standing or permission of the instructor.
+Prerequisite: junior or higher standing.
 Offered every spring.